Entanglement dynamics of second quantized quantum fields: Entanglement dynamics in Jaynes-Cummings model

-In the unpolarized case, when $\aver{\quantop{J}_z}=0$ the last term in Eq.~\eqref{eq:jc_Jz} vanishes identically because of the symmetry of such disentangled states with respect to flipping all photon spins.
-While in the weakly polarized case the ratio of the last term to $\aver{\quantop{J}_z}$ can be shown to remain limited from above and to decrease with the number of particles $\propto 1/\sqrt{N}$.
+where the average is taken over the initial photons state, $\aver{\ldots} = \bra{\psi(\beta)} \ldots \ket{\psi(\beta)}$.
+In the case when all photons have the same polarization the interaction produces small entanglement $\sim 1/N$ oscillating with the frequency $N\omega_R$.
+In the unpolarized case, when $\aver{\quantop{J}_z}=0$, the last term in Eq.~\eqref{eq:jc_Jz} vanishes identically because of the symmetry of such disentangled states with respect to flipping all photon spins.
+In the weakly polarized case the ratio of the last term to $\aver{\quantop{J}_z}$ remains limited from above and decreases with the number of particles $\propto 1/\sqrt{N}$.

-Thus, while due to absorption of the photons $\aver{\quantop{J}_z(t)}$ is not a constant, as it was for the two-mode boson field, its total variation is small in the limit $N \gg 1$.
+Thus, while $\aver{\quantop{J}_z(t)}$ is not a constant its total variation is small in the limit $N \gg 1$.
 Therefore, the initial value $\aver{\quantop{J}_z(0)}$ can be considered as imposing a limitation on the highest entanglement, which can be reached.

-Because of these reasons, we consider in more details the case when $\aver{\quantop{J}_z(0)} = 0$, that is when the initial photon state is given by Eq.~\eqref{eq:disent_inter} with $\beta_2 = \pi/2$.
-In this case the eigenvalues of the photon SPDM, and, hence, the entanglement, are determined by the magnitude of $\aver{\quantop{J}_+(t)}$.
-In order to calculate it we assume that the main contribution is due to the states with small $m$, that is $n_+, n_- \gg 1$ and $n_+ \approx n_-$.
+Because of these reasons, we limit ourselves to considering in details the case when $\aver{\quantop{J}_z(0)} = 0$, that is when the initial photon state is given by Eq.~\eqref{eq:disent_inter} with $\beta_2 = \pi/2$.
+In this case the eigenvalues of the photon OPCM, and, hence, entanglement, are determined by the magnitude of $\aver{\quantop{J}_+(t)}$.
+We evaluate it assuming that the main contribution is due to the states with small $m$, that is due to $n_+ \approx n_-$ while $n_+, n_- \gg 1$.
 This approximation improves with increasing the number of particles.

 The best way to employ this approximation is to derive the effective photon Hamiltonian directly from Eq.~\eqref{eq:ev_op}.
-Taking into account that initially the atom is in the ground state we can effectively substitute Eq.~\eqref{eq:ev_op} by $a_k(t) = \exp(i \quantop{C}_k t) a_k \exp(-i \quantop{C}_k t)$, which is the Heisenberg representation induced by the Hamiltonian
+Taking into account that initially the atom is in the ground state we can effectively replace Eq.~\eqref{eq:ev_op} up to terms $\propto 1/\sqrt{N}$ by $a_k(t) = \exp(i \quantop{C}_k t) a_k \exp(-i \quantop{C}_k t)$, which is the Heisenberg representation induced by the Hamiltonian